 From England to the Jersey shore, chain link fencing has a long and special history.
-First invented in the United Kingdom during the mid 19th century, chain link fencing is cost-effective, resistance, durability, flexibility, as well as low maintenance qualities.
+First invented in the United Kingdom during the mid 19th century, chain link fencing is cost-effective, durable, versatile and has low maintenance qualities.
 Explore the history of chain link fencing to learn more about one of the most popular fencing materials in the world.

 Origins of the Metal Chain-Link Fence